TondepuSrujana/HealthCare-Management-System/README.md

 This project showcases the use of SQL to enhance patient care quality and operational efficiency in healthcare management.
 By leveraging data-driven insights, these queries aim to optimize resource allocation, track patient outcomes, and improve decision-making processes.

+Using MySQL Workbench, we were able to efficiently manage the database, run complex queries, and visualize results to derive meaningful insights for healthcare management.
 Below is a list of SQL queries implemented in this project, designed to address various aspects of healthcare management:

 1. Find all appointments scheduled on a specific date (e.g., '2023-07-16').